Hijabophobia: Schools

-In 1994, the French Ministry for Education sent out recommendations to teachers and headmasters to ban Islamic veil in educational institutions.
+In 1994, the French Ministry for Education sent out recommendations to teachers and headmasters to ban Islamic veiling in educational institutions.
 According to a 2019 study by the Institute of Labor Economics, more girls with a Muslim background born after 1980 graduated from high school after the ban was introduced.

 In October 2018, Austria banned headscarves for children in kindergarten.
 The ban was motivated by protecting children from family pressure to wear the headscarf.
 According to an Austrian teachers' union, a ban for pupils aged up to 14 years should be considered, as that is the religious legal age (religionsmündig).

-In Quebec, public servants, including teachers, are banned from wearing religious garments, such as a kippa, hijab or turban at work.
+In Quebec, public servants, including teachers, are banned from wearing religious garments, such as a kippa, hijab, or turban at work.

 In January 2022, a number of colleges in South-Indian state of Karnataka stopped female students wearing a hijab from entering the campus.
 The issue has since then snow-balled into a major political controversy in India.
-The Hindu nationalist Bharatiya Janata Party (which began the controversy) supports the ban, stating that enforcing Hindus & other religious groups to adhere to Western attire in the name of proper conduct while allowing Muslims to wear religious clothing is tantamount to institutionalized Muslim appeasement.
+The Hindu nationalist Bharatiya Janata Party (which began the controversy) supports the ban, stating that enforcing Hindus and other religious groups to adhere to Western attire in the name of proper conduct while allowing Muslims to wear religious clothing is tantamount to institutionalized Muslim appeasement.
 On 15 March 2022, through a highly controversial verdict, the Karnataka High Court upheld the hijab ban in educational institutions as a reasonable restriction of fundamental rights.